 Need a real estate agent?
 Start comparing your options

 Receive a free property valuation, compare agent commissions and fees and choose the best real estate agent for you with Commingle.

 - Save time and money finding the right agent to sell your property.

 - Commingle is a free service that can negotiate on your behalf to get the best deal.

 Saving to buy a home while renting

-For instance, recent data from the Adelaide Bank/REIA Housing Affordability Report found that the proportion of household income needed to meet rent payments in NSW and VIC was 28.2% and 22.6% respectively-- that’s more than a fifth of your income.
+For instance, recent data from the Adelaide Bank/REIA Housing Affordability Report found that the proportion of household income needed to meet rent payments in NSW and VIC was 28.2% and 22.6% respectively – that’s more than one-fifth of your income.

 However, this doesn’t have to stop you from saving for a deposit in just one year.
 Once you know the price of the homes you can afford to pay and the deposit amount you will need to save up, you can start building your bank account balance.